jamiebuilds/purposefile/README.md

 {
 	"husky": {
 		"hooks": {
-			"pre-commit": "purposeful" // Or "purposeful && lint-staged" if you use `lint-staged` }
+			"pre-commit": "purposefile" // Or "purposefile && lint-staged" if you use `lint-staged` }
 	}
 }